PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ![google optimize alternatives](https://res.cloudinary.com/dmukukwp6/image/upload/v1710055416/posthog.com/contents/images/blog/google-optimize-alternatives/vwo-testing.png)

-[VWO](https://vwo.com/)'s testing platform caters mainly to large enterprises, but it recently introduced a free tier to entice companies leaving the [soon-to-be-closed Google Optimize](/blog/google-optimize-alternatives).
-Its experimentation platform offers A/B and multivariate tests, as well as a visual editor.
+[VWO](/blog/best-vwo-alternatives)'s testing platform caters mainly to large enterprises, but it recently introduced a free tier to entice companies leaving the [soon-to-be-closed Google Optimize](/blog/google-optimize-alternatives).
+Its experimentation platform has A/B and multivariate tests, as well as a visual editor.
 However, many useful features are only available in its paid tiers – the free tier only supports A/B tests using split URLs and doesn't support multiple variations or geo-targeting.

 ### Who is VWO for?